sparkflows/sparkflows-docs/docs/installation/loadbalancer/aws-loadbalancer.rst

    :alt: Load balancers
    :width: 60%

-* Port forwarding
+* Port forwarding.

-As Fire Insights by default running on port 8080 for HTTP & 8443 for HTTPS, Make sure forward HTTP or HTTPS to specified port on which Fire Insights is running.
+As Fire Insights by default running on port 8080 for HTTP & 8443 for HTTPS, make sure to forward HTTP or HTTPS to specified port on which Fire Insights is running.

 ::